 However, it is important to note that this is only payment is only required if:

 - The individual does not get taxed in Malta in line with a scheme or programme that outlines a minimum tax amount, such as Residents Scheme Regulations, Malta Retirement Programme, Global Residence Programme and the Residence Programme.
+Each of such schemes has its own parameters and minimum tax payments, with the over-arching income tax rate being capped at 15% on foreign income remitted to Malta.

-- The individual gains income outside of Malta that is less than 35,000 Euros or the equivalent in a different currency.
+- The individual gains income outside of Malta that is more than 35,000 Euros or the equivalent in a different currency.
 With this in mind, with married couples, the income from both partners would be taken into consideration.

 Although it is by no means the most interesting subject in the world to discuss, tax is nonetheless a serious thing.
 Ensuring that you are on the right side of the tax law and regulations can ensure that you do not face hefty fines or any other serious repercussions as a result.